mrlt8/docker-wyze-bridge/README.md

 ## rtsp-simple-server
-[rtsp-simple-server](https://github.com/aler9/rtsp-simple-server) options can be configured by editing `/app/rtsp-simple-server.yml`.

-In particular, increasing **readBufferCount** seems to help if you are getting dropped frames from your camera.
+[rtsp-simple-server](https://github.com/aler9/rtsp-simple-server/blob/main/rtsp-simple-server.yml) options can be customized as an environment variable in your docker-compose.yml by prefixing `RTSP_` to the UPPERCASE parameter. e.g. use `- RTSP_RTSPADDRESS=:8555` to overwrite the the default `rtspAddress`.

 ## Debugging options